YuvalShaffir/accountabilityTracker/README.md

 ![Accountability Tracker](https://github.com/YuvalShaffir/accountabilityTracker/assets/34415892/05f24280-f093-4839-a238-7f5c63d05da4)

-As a result of the Oct 7th war, I found myself, and my friends more addicted to news and social media.
-This project might help with that by sending a categorized summary of the user's browsing history each day to an accountability friend through Telegram.
+Following the events of the October 7th war, I observed a significant surge in news and social media consumption among my friends, family, and myself.
+This surge negatively impacted our work efficiency, prompting me to seek a solution.
+Drawing from my experiences with accountability partners during my student life, I developed a tool aimed at enhancing productivity.

+This tool generates a categorized pie chart of my internet usage, breaking down the data into specific subjects such as Work, Social Media, News, and more.
+To achieve this, I utilize cloudscraper for website data scraping and the Google Language V1 categorization model to analyze and categorize the metadata from various websites.
+This innovative approach not only addresses the challenges posed by increased media consumption but also provides a tangible solution for maintaining focus and productivity.

 # Project in-progress steps:
 - Website scrapping - [V]